KickoKicko/VGA-Image-Blurring/Final Build/README.md

    - This process does not run on the board.
 It converts the input image to the required 24-bit BMP format and embeds it into the binary file.
 Ensure you are in an environment capable of running `gcc`.

-     > **Note"**: The `xxd` command is needed for the conversion code to work.
+     > **Note**: The `xxd` command is needed for the conversion code to work.
 Make sure it is available in your environment.

 2. **Navigate to the Appropriate Directory**